 Next up we’ve got West 5 bar down in South Ealing.
 Another “golden oldie” in London’s gay bar scene, West 5 Bar rang in its 25th birthday in 2018!
 Some folks could say its a retro bar as it has all the amenities of a good old fashioned pub.
 A grand piano, pool table and a plethora of loyal regulars – what’s not to love?
 So next time you’re in Vauxhall, check out West 5.

-Funnily nicknamed "The Welly", Duke of Wellington is another Soho staple.
-And much like the other gay bar Soho has to offer, it's been alive and kicking for over 25 years now!
-Situated right by Leicester Square and Piccadilly Circus, the spot's known for weekend DJ events and cheap drinks (for London anyways).
+Funnily nicknamed “The Welly”, Duke of Wellington is another Soho staple.
+And much like the other gay bars in Soho we’ve mentioned, it’s been alive and kicking for over 25 years now!
+Situated right by Leicester Square and Piccadilly Circus, the spot’s known for weekend DJ events and cheap drinks (for London anyways).
 Plus the bar staff are super cool and hands on.

 Next, we’re heading to Heaven.
 Not the heaven you think, though.
 The Heaven on Earth.
 Opening back in 1979, the dance club has been going way before RuPaul started his Drag Race.
 And Heaven’s not just London-famous, it’s world-famous.
 And draws in crowds from all 4 corners of the globe.
 It’s globally known for having state-of-the-art sound and lighting fixtures and throwing mighty DJ events of epic proportions.

 Whether you’re looking for a cosmopolitan bar, or a spot for an evening of dancing, look no further.
 Because Freedom’s got both.
 It’s got a groovy bar on the ground floor that serves champagne and yummy cocktails in abundance, and a basement full of dance poles, banging tunes and disco balls.
 In other words, it’s business in the front, and party in the back…Alexa, play George Michael’s Freedom.